keriganmarketing/medlicense/user/pages/04.licensure-information/licensing-articles-and-information/risk-management-through-licensure/item.md

     priceRange: $
 facebookenable: true
 facebooktitle: 'Risk Management through Licensure'
-facebookdesc: 'Having more than one active Medical License can reduce the risk of finding himself/herself without the ability to practice medicine due to unwarranted actions.
+facebookdesc: "Having more than one active Medical License can reduce risk of finding yourself without the ability to practice medicine due to unwarranted actions.
 You spent years in training to get to where you are.
-Don''t let personality conflicts, vindictive employees, or unreasonable patients ruin your career.'
+Don't let personality conflicts, vindictive employees, or unreasonable patients ruin your career.\r\n"
+facebookimg: /home/medlicense-social-card.jpg
 ---

 <p>Some States do not reciprocate disciplinary actions taken by other State Medical Boards.
 There is not general pattern or list of States which do or do not.
 Therefore it is pot luck but the more medical licenses you have and the more spread out they are the greater the chances that some of the States may not reciprocate any action taken against your license by one estranged Medical Board.</p>